Our Mission

 Meet Our Team

-Mission Integration staff:
+Mission Integration Staff:

 • Tahlia R. Hadley, Director Mission Integration & Spiritual Care

-• Renée Peterson, Manager
+• Renée Peterson, Manager Mission Integration

 Spiritual Care Staff:

-• Rev. Regina Christianson
+• Rev. Dr. Regina Christianson

 • Fr.
-Robert Tumwekwase
+Alou Pilizue

-• Eucharistic Minister volunteer team
+• Eucharistic Ministers

-• Pastoral Visitor volunteer team
+• Pastoral Visitors

 (207) 907-1000